J-Yaghoubi/Ctrader-Jepsian/README.md

 ### Installation:

-Just copy the indicator(Jepsian.algo) from Info Jepsian Directory to your PC and double-click on it.
+Just copy the indicator(Jepsian.algo) from Info Compiled Directory to your PC and double-click on it.
 It will install automatically on your Ctrader-Platform.
 You can also download it directly from the Ctrader network:

 <a href="https://ctrader.com/algos/indicators/show/2909" title="Info Panel">Ctrader Developer Network</a>